The Snow (poem): Synopsis

 The poet laments that he cannot leave the house because when he does he is covered with snow; everyone has been so covered since New Year's Day.
 Snow has whitewashed the ground and covered the trees with fur.
 What will God do with all this now, these bees of Heaven, these fleeces, these white angels?
 The poet invites us to "See the taking from the bottom of the flour-loft a plank." and further compares the snow to, among other things, quicksilver, a cloak, cement, and "a pavement vaster than sea's graveyard".
 The earth has had its brains spilled out.
 Who will bring it all to an end?
 Where is the rain?

 Manuscripts and recensions

 "The Snow" survives in 46 manuscripts.
-Among the earliest are British Library Additional MS 14967 (after 1527), Peniarth MS 49 (16th/17th century, written by John Davies), Cardiff MS 4.330 (1574, written by Thomas Wiliems), and Cardiff MS 2.114 (1564-1566, written at the court of Rowland Meyrick).
+Among the earliest are British Library Additional MS 14967 (after 1527), Peniarth 49 (16th/17th century, written by John Davies), Cardiff MS 4.330 (1574, written by Thomas Wiliems), and Cardiff MS 2.114 (1564-1566, written at the court of Rowland Meyrick).
 There are two main recensions of the poem, one beginning with the words Ni allaf, "I cannot", and one beginning Ni chysgaf, "I will not sleep".
 A third recension, evidenced by fewer manuscripts, begins Ni cherddaf, "I will not walk".